 By breeding bulldogs, you must be aware of some of the most common health conditions affecting the English Bulldog breed.
 You ideally want to breed such issues out of your bloodline.

-Brachycephalic means short-headed, and when shortened to some extremes like we witness today with Bulldogs, this respiratory problem also called congenital obstructive upper airway disease leads to a series of related problem.
+Brachycephalic means short-headed, and when shortened to some extremes like we witness today with Bulldogs, this respiratory problem also called congenital obstructive upper airway disease leads to a series of related problems.

 Because these dogs cannot handle a sustained activity, they are at high risk of obesity and structural problems.

-Cats from the Persian breed, as well as French bulldogs, Pugs, Pekingese, and Boston terrier dogs are also victims of the same brachycephalic syndrome.
-If you have met these in person, you cannot ignore the noisy heavy breathing and their forced sedentarity.
+Cats from the Persian breed, as well as French Bulldogs, Pugs, Pekingese, and Boston Terrier dogs, are also victims of the same brachycephalic syndrome.
+If you have met these in person, you cannot ignore the noisy heavy breathing and forced sedentarity.
 Pets from brachycephalic breeds can even collapse at times due to a severe lack of oxygen.
 Heat is a massive danger for the bulldog breed — dogs don’t sweat so the only way for them to cool themselves down is through panting and breathing.
 With such dogs, breathing and panting are both difficult so ventilation is too slow to cool dogs down.

 The bulldog breed is the victim of severe deformations of the cartilage and multiple musculoskeletal problems.
 Amongst all, chondrodysplasia makes Bulldogs prone to painful bone and joint problems that are almost impossible to fix.
 If you like numbers, the bulldog breed is the most at risk of hip dysplasia with 74% of the population dysplastic.
 Elbow dysplasia is just behind at with 40% of dysplastic Bulldogs.